 Requirements of becoming a CCS provider:

-- Must be licensed or registered with the Texas Department of Family and Protective Services (TDFPS) as a child care center, licensed child care home or a registered child care home, or licensed as a youth camp by the Texas Department of Health Services (DHS), or operated and monitored by the United States Military Services,
+- Must be licensed or registered with the Texas Department of Health and Human Services (HHSC) as a child care center, licensed child care home or a registered child care home, or licensed as a youth camp by the Texas Department of State Health Services (DSHS), or operated and monitored by the United States Military Services,

 - Must be in good standing with the licensing agency,

 - Must not have any outstanding audit exceptions, and